MaiaraRodrigues/Thermostat-1/README.md

 You can reset the temperature to 20 with a reset function

 You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
-Low-usageis indicated with green, medium-usage is indicated with black, high-usage is indicated with red.
+Low-usage is indicated with green, medium-usage is indicated with black, high-usage is indicated with red.